Sindrex/chatroom/README.md

 # The Chatroom
 ASP.NET Core SignalR chatroom solution (for learning reasons), setup with automatic deployment to Heroku at [The Chatroom](https://shpchatroom.herokuapp.com/).
-Solution is built to a docker image that is pushed to Heroku.
+Solution is automatically built to a docker image using GitHub Actions, which is then deployed to Heroku.

 # How it was setup
 ## SignalR